MicrosoftDocs/power-automate-docs/articles/desktop-flows/use-update-ui-elements-collections.md

 > [!NOTE]
 > - The list of available desktops includes the local computer, the RDP and/or Citrix desktops that may have already been added in the Flow repository tab, as well as any currently active RDP and/or Citrix connections in your machine.
-> - Each collection can only be imported in one target desktop per flow.
+> - Each collection can only be imported into one target desktop per flow.

 After you complete the collection inclusion and close the assets library, the collection will now appear in the Collections tab of the UI elements pane, imported under the desktop that was previously selected.